-Although Korea was not part of my original travel plans in April 2016, I was stoked to learn that I can stopover in Seoul.
-With only two days in Seoul, my plans revolved around eating Korean food, market hopping, and visiting sites along the way.
+Although South Korea was not part of my original travel plans, I was stoked to learn that I can stopover in Seoul.
+With only two days in Seoul, my plans revolved around eating Korean food, market hopping, buying cute Korean stationery, and visiting sites along the way.
+Since my first visit to South Korea was super short, I tried to fit it into my schedule during my year of travelling, but to no avail.

 At first glance, Seoul does not feel big, but it is actually very large in terms of population.
 With over 25.4 million people, Seoul itself is almost the size of Canada!
 Not surprisingly, this city is also the fourth largest metropolitan area in Asia.
 What I love most about Seoul is the liveliness of the city, regardless of the time of day.

-Here, I have rounded up some practical tips for first-time travelers heading to Seoul.
+Here, I have rounded up some practical tips for first-time travellers heading to Seoul.

 #1 Travel Tip For Seoul Korea: No English everywhere, so practice excelling in charades